How to start Layer Poultry Farming

 MARKET PROSPECTS OF LAYER POULTRY FARMING

-Per capita consumption of eggs in India is very poor than in other country whereas India holds the 5th largest position in the world.
+Per capita consumption of eggs in India is very poor than in another country whereas India holds the 5th largest position in the world.
 Poultry meat per person per year is only one kg.
 Here, again, there is considerable variation in per capita consumption between rural and urban areas and the entire region.
 The consumption of eggs in rural areas is 7.7 per annum whereas in urban areas is 17.8 eggs per capita.
 In seven states, per capita consumption is less than 3.5 per year.
 Similarly, the per capita consumption of poultry meat is 0.24 kg. in rural areas and 1.08 kg. in urban areas.

 Slow Changes in Consumption Habits

 The National Sample Survey rounds reveal many facts on consumption data.
 First, 42 percent of the families are vegetarian in that they do not eat fish, meat, or eggs.
 The remaining 68 percent of the families are non-vegetarian.
-On time going the people have shifted gradually from vegetarian to non-vegetarian.
+On-time going the people have shifted gradually from vegetarian to non-vegetarian.
 For example, between 1987–88 and 1999–2000, the proportion of households consuming only one of three commodities – fish, meat, or eggs – increased by only one percent in urban areas, while in rural areas the proportion increased by four percent.

 Second, the calculation of income elasticity of demand for individual commodity groups shows that the commodity group, which includes meat, fish, or eggs, ranks second in the amount of milk and milk products are on the first rank in rural areas, while the meat, fish or egg item group consumed in urban areas ranked third.
 It has been estimated that income elasticity varies from 1.01 rural areas to 0.66 in urban areas.

 Third, price elasticity also follows the same sequence.
-There is the high price elasticity of 0.75 in rural areas with a comparison of 0.68 in urban areas.
+There is high price elasticity of 0.75 in rural areas with a comparison of 0.68 in urban areas.
 This price elasticity is on meat, fish, or eggs Fourth, the estimates of income and price elasticity calculated for each of the four spending groups show that the elasticity runs from the poor to the non-poor and the rich.
 Income elasticity is lower for the rich – 0.5 in rural areas and 0.6 in urban areas.

 The other two income groups in rural areas have higher income elasticities – more than unity.
 Price elasticity is more than unity for the very poor and poor in rural areas and for the very poor in urban areas.
 An important policy implication of these consumption habits is that there is great scope to increase the demand for poultry products in rural areas.